bcoin-org/bcoin-org.github.io/guides-markdown/crowdfund-tx.md

 This construction can be used to make a "crowdfunding”-style transaction.
 Someone attempting to raise funds can construct a transaction with a single output.
 The single output pays the "goal" amount to the fundraiser.
 Such a transaction is obviously not valid, as it has no inputs.
 However, others can now amend it by adding an input of their own, as a donation.
 They sign their own input with ALL|ANYONECANPAY.
 Unless enough inputs are gathered to reach the value of the output, the transaction is invalid.
 Each donation is a "pledge," which cannot be collected by the fundraiser until the entire goal amount is raised.

 ## The Code
 We'll walk through the steps of creating the transaction first without any wallet database or node running.
-Then we'll do the same thing using bcoin's walletdb to manage the keys to see how it would work in a more realistic application.
+Then we'll do the same thing using bcoin's walletdb to manage the keys to see how it would work in a more realistic application (skip to [Version 2](#version-2-using-the-bcoin-wallet-system)) further in the guide to check it out).
 At the end, we'll put out some ideas of how these can be built upon for a more robust, production ready application.
 (If this is something you'd be interested in building, [get in touch](http://bcoin.io/slack-signup.html)!).
 If you want to see the code, checkout the [repo on github](https://github.com/Bucko13/bitcoin-fundraise).

 If you're not comfortable with key management, coin selection, and how transactions are constructed, checkout the tutorial on [working with transactions](https://github.com/bcoin-org/bcoin/blob/master/docs/Working-with-transactions.md) first.